-How Many Stitches to Cast On for a Scarf
+How Many Stitches Should I Cast On for a Scarf?

 Start your next scarf project the easy way.
 Check out our chart to learn how many stitches to cast on!